kapouer/window-page/README.md

 Chains are always run after DOM is ready.

 - init, always called at start of a page run, a way to get state object first hand.
+- router, if pathname changes or page is new,
+- state.import(doc) which does nothing if document does not change
 - ready, when document is ready
-- build, fetch data and fill document
+- build, fetch data and fill document if doc is not built or pathname has changed
-- patch, when query changes, fetch data and update document
+- patch, fetch additional data and update document if doc is not patched and query has changed
-- setup, UI, events animations
+- setup, when not prerendering
+- hash, the location hash has changed, `state.hash` is set.
 - close, use it to clean what has been done in setup
 - error, a fatal error happened during page run, `state.error` is set.
-- hash, the location hash has changed, `state.hash` is set.

-A run is triggered by navigation (document.location changed).
+A run is triggered by navigation (document.location changed in any way, or page history methods called, see below).

-Build chain is called when pathname changes and if the page has not been built once and reopened (as with prerendering).

-Patch chain is called after build, and also when query changes.

-Setup chain is called when document is visible and stylesheets are loaded.

-Hash chain is called when state.hash changed, after setup if any.

 Route